onoclea/en.onoclea.com/bits/_posts/2013-01-10-linux-kvm-dlna-upnp-smcroute.markdown

 ## Symptoms

 From the "business" side effects were quite obvious.
 Neither the PS3 nor the H/K AVR were able to see the media server.
-Technically, after a bit of digging, it turned out that the multicast discovery sent from the virtual machine hasn't been forwarded by the virtual hypervisor.
+Technically, after a bit of digging, it turned out that the multicast discovery sent from the virtual machine hasn't been forwarded/routed by the virtual hypervisor.
 The VM host saw the multicast communication sent to 239.255.255.250, port 1900 but it didn't put it through.

 ## Fix